TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Can check the production site for progress: https://doi.crossref.org -> Show System Queue

-Register the dois some days before making the pdfs public, so that the "doi" links on the landing pages will work for testing, and the doi links on the contents pages will work after publishing.
-They may take some time to be processed.
+It is good to register the dois some days before making the pdfs public, so that the "doi" links on the landing pages will work for testing, and the doi links on the contents pages will work after publishing.
+The registrations may take some time to be processed, hours or even days.

 Then commit any changes to our source files: cd ~tubprod/svn/capsules